Acrylamide

 Acrylamide (or acrylic amide) is an organic compound with the chemical formula CH2=CHC(O)NH2.
 It is a white odorless solid, soluble in water and several organic solvents.
 From the chemistry perspective, acrylamide is a vinyl-substituted primary amide (CONH2).
 It is produced industrially mainly as a precursor to polyacrylamides, which find many uses as water-soluble thickeners and flocculation agents.

-Acrylamide forms in burnt areas of food, particularly starchy foods like potatoes, when cooked with high heat, above 120 C. Despite health scares following its discovery in 2002, dietary acrylamide is thought unlikely to be carcinogenic for humans; Cancer Research UK categorized the idea that burnt food causes cancer as a "myth".
+Acrylamide forms in burnt areas of food, particularly starchy foods like potatoes, when cooked with high heat, above 120 C. Despite health scares following this discovery in 2002, and its classification as a probable carcinogen, there is ongoing debate as to whether acrylamide consumed through diet is likely to cause cancer in humans; Cancer Research UK categorized the idea that eating burnt food causes cancer as a myth.

 Production

-Acrylamide can be prepared by the hydration of acrylonitrile:
+Acrylamide can be prepared by the hydration of acrylonitrile, which is catalyzed enzymatically: